 1 – Start Several Weeks In Advance

 If you have been exclusively breastfeeding or pumping and only meeting what baby needs, then you need to give your body some time to adjust to pumping some extra.

-It can take some time so don’t get discourage if you don’t see the ounces piling up in your freezer right away.
+It can take some time so don’t get discouraged if you don’t see the ounces piling up in your freezer right away.

 2 – Take Advantage of Your Morning Supply

 If you have been nursing for any length of time, then you probably have realized that your supply is most abundant in the mornings.

 You can go at this a few different ways depending on your schedule:

 But if you get up before your baby and need to have that extra time, you can opt to pump one side and once your baby wake, feed on the other side.

 3 – Add an Evening Pumping Session

 You may find after returning to work that your baby is attached to you the second you walk in the door.
-So I pretty drained by bedtime.
+So I was pretty drained by bedtime.

 So adding an evening pumping session is a great time for the cause of building a supply because by demanding more from your body, you are asking your body to quickly ramp up and produce more milk.

 I typically added this pumping session right after my baby went to bed for the night.

 4 – Pump After Each Nursing Session

 I don’t typically recommend that you pump much more than that as you don’t want to create a huge oversupply as that can lead to other issues like engorgement, clogged ducts, and mastitis.
-Yuck.

 BUT if you find yourself in need of a supply boost, a great way to help your production along is to pump for 15-20 minutes after your nurse your baby.

 How to Store Pumped Milk

 The root of the question stems from not wanting to freeze tiny quantities of milk since you likely won’t pump more than an ounce or so each pumping session to start with…

 Here are some options for storing the pumped milk for your freezer stash: